 The last suggestion that we recommend is to have unique product descriptions to all of your products.
 This can help your website convert as you have product descriptions that are tailor made for each specific product on your website – which will boost their rankings.

 If you’re a lead generation website with no products, another great way to see your SEO grow is to create consistently fresh content on your website.
 Always make sure that you have a contact form at the bottom of the page, this will allow you to provide great information as well as a way for your traffic to get in touch with you to get more information.
 This is the best way to convert leads for lead generation websites.

 A Summary of How Long Does SEO Take To Work:

 For how long does SEO take to work, if you are a brand new domain, we would say don’t expect to see any tangible results until at least 6 months into your SEO campaign.
 This rings true for most campaigns, once a campaign launches it is best to stick to your guns (unless any major errors occur then revert them) and assess your progress 6-12 months after you’ve started your campaign.

 It’s best to review the goals that work best for your campaign then build your KPIs around those goals.
 It’s also important to be realistic with your campaign expectations and if possible – focus on local SEO first, especially if you are a brand new domain.
 Obtaining these rankings will only see your national SEO success far sooner if executed correctly.

 If you are looking for more information, why not see our previous posts.
 We last spoke about “why should I avoid duplicate meta descriptions”.
 For more, why not get in touch with us today for a free and quick quote to get your SEO off the ground.

 Liam is the founder of Liverpool based SEO agency Quirky Digital.
-He has been ranking websites at the top of Google since 2014, and has a particular focus on link building in competitive niches and local lead generation.
+He has been ranking websites at the top of Google since 2014 and has a particular focus on link building in competitive niches while taking eCommerce brands to the next level.